 LONDON: Collaboration within the UK newspaper industry has reached a new level with the launch of Impact, an initiative that enables advertisers to buy a package across titles that compares with TV, out of home and radio on reach and price.

 All national titles, apart from the Financial Times, and several major regional titles have signed up to the scheme which Newsworks, the trade body for the newspaper industry, claims will reach 21m people daily.

-For a cost of £375,000 an advertiser need only content one publisher to take over the homepages of titles’ websites and block-book the first ad that appears in print versions.
+For a cost of £375,000 an advertiser need only contact one publisher to take over the homepages of titles’ websites and block-book the first ad that appears in print versions.

 “It’s truly simple because it’s only one phone call,” said Vanessa Clifford, the chief executive of Newsworks, in remarks reported by Campaign.

 “Collaboration should always be multi-faceted and adaptable and Impact is a fantastic example of news brands’ collaboration,” she added, referencing not just the numbers but the quality environment on offer.